LLNL/FloatGuard/README.md

 ## Overview

-FloatGuard is a tool that captures floating-point exceptions in your AMD HIP kernels.
-It is as of now the first publicly available tool that detects and captures runtime floating-point exceptions in AMD HIP programs running on AMD GPUs.
+FloatGuard is a tool that captures floating-point exceptions in AMD HIP kernels.
 FloatGuard leverages AMD GPU hardware registers to detect floating-point exceptions, overcoming the limitations of AMD’s built-in trapping mechanisms through a novel algorithm that combines assembly- and source-level instrumentation with debugger-guided execution.